hpcleuven/VscDocumentation/source/cloud/terraform.md

 ```
 (automount)=
 ##### Automount
-Since 8/10/2024, the module supports automatically creating a filesystem, mounting it and resizing it as necessary.
+The module supports automatically creating a filesystem, mounting it and resizing it as necessary.
 It adds these arguments to `volumes`:
 | Variable | Explanation | Values |
 | --- | --- | --- |